Kansas City Red Wings

 The Kansas City Red Wings were a professional hockey team that operated in the Central Hockey League for two seasons, 1977–78 and 1978-79.
-They were the top farm team of the NHL’s Detroit Red Wings.
+They were the top farm team of the NHL's Detroit Red Wings.
+They played in what was then called Kemper Arena in Kansas City, Missouri.

 1977-78 season

 The Kansas City Red Wings joined the CHL in the 1977-78 season.
 Coached by Larry Wilson, the team missed the playoffs with a 34-39-3 record for 71 points.

 Dave Hanson (a.k.a.
 Jack Hanson, #16 of Slap Shot fame) played for the Kansas City Red Wings during the 1977-78 season.

 1978-79 season

 Coached by Larry Wilson, the team compiled a 37-36-3 record for 77 points and made the playoffs, only to lose in the first round.